-It was eleven in the morning and Hotch needed a cup of coffee.
-He’d been woke up early by the Council needing his help on the removal of magic from an offender.
-Reed hadn’t been happy that his sleep had been interrupted so he’d glared at the two Council members who had brought the offender to the house.
-Hotch had never seen someone leave his house so quick.
+It was eleven in the morning, and Aaron needed a cup of coffee.
+He had been woken up early by the Council needing his help on the removal of magic from an offender.
+Reed hadn’t been happy that his sleep had been interrupted, so he’d glared at the two Council members who had brought the offender to the house.
+Aaron had never seen someone leave his house so quick.

 The kitchen area only had a single agent standing three feet in front of the coffee pot.
-Hotch stepped around him and stopped when he got a good look at the agent’s face.
-His name was Gleeson or something like it and he was staring at the coffee pot.
-Following his exact gaze, Hotch tried not to laugh out loud.
-Someone must have emptied the pot and not made more because Reed was laying on top of the maker, staring at the liquid that was pouring into the glass pot, his head upside down.
+Aaron stepped around him and stopped when he got a good look at the agent’s face.
+His name was Gleeson or something like it, and he was staring at the coffee pot.
+Following his exact gaze, Aaron tried not to laugh out loud.
+Someone must have emptied the pot and not made more because Reed was laying on top of the maker, staring at the liquid that was pouring into the glass carafe, his head upside down.
 If Reed liked coffee with no sweetener and cream, he was sure the dragon would be lapping at the falling liquid.

 “Something wrong Gleeson?”
-Hotch asked as he kept his face restrained.
-Gleeson turned to look at him, his eyes even wider.
+Aaron asked as he kept his face restrained.
+Gleeson turned to look at him, his eyes were even wider.
 After a few seconds, he turned to look at the dragon again.

 “I’m not certain, Sir.”
-Gleeson’s face was full of horror and it was then that Hotch understood what was happening.
+Gleeson’s face was full of horror, and it was then that Aaron understood what was happening.
 Gleeson wasn’t sure if he was seeing things or not.

 “Agent Gleeson, I would like you to meet Reed.
 Reed, this is Gleeson.
 He likes his coffee just about as sweet as you do.”